Who can submit a report?

 Can I submit anonymously?

 You are encouraged to identify yourself because this may assist the BIT if clarification or additional information is needed.
 Submitting your name also gives your report more credence.
 Anonymous entries will be evaluated on a case-by-case basis.
 Also keep in mind a student cannot face the disciplinary process without being provided the evidence and the complaint being made against them.

 Will the student know that I am the person who reported them to BIT?

 BIT will attempt to handle all matters discreetly.
 In most cases, we would expect that the student has been notified of your concern (for example, academic dishonesty rulings, classroom disruptions, code of conduct violations).
 A reported student will be given specific information about the behaviors/actions that occurred so they can respond to the reported concern.
 Therefore, it is possible that a student may know who made the report through the circumstances described to them.

 Who has access to a report?

-The reports are managed by your campus Dean of Student Affairs and Dean of Academic Affairs and reviewed by BIT members when appropriate.
+The reports are managed by the Director of Student Conduct and/or Associate Provost and reviewed by BIT members when appropriate.